bootchk/BQ25570PowerSupply/readme.md

     Vcc less than Vbor (0.1V)
     Vcc greater than Vbor for time tBOR_safe (10 mS)

-If these requirements are not met, the MSP is not guaranteed to come out of reset after a voltage drop.
+If these requirements are not met and SVS is disabled, the MSP is not guaranteed to come out of reset after a voltage drop.

 In summary, in this design, the BQ25570 signal Vbat_ok cycles (switches on and off) power (the LDO) to the MSP430 MCU,